AutomationSolutionz/automationsolutionz.github.io/docs/zeuz-server/Project/Others/how-to-setup-work-schedule.md

 ---
 id: how-to-setup-work-schedule
-title: How to setup Work Schedule
+title: Setting Up Work Schedule
 ---

 ### What is the meaning of Work Schedule in software testing?